Poisson approximations on the free Wigner chaos: Introduction

-The results stated in Theorem \ref{T:NPEC} provide a drastic simplification of the so-called {\it method of moments} for probabilistic approximations, and have triggered a huge amount of applications and generalizations, involving e.g. Stein's method, Malliavin calculus, power variations of Gaussian processes, Edgeworth expansions, random matrices and universality results.
-See \cite{NPptrf, NPsurvey}, as well as the forthcoming monograph \cite{NPbook}, for an overview of the most important developments.
-See \cite{WWW} for a constantly updated web resource, with links to all available papers on the subject.
+The results stated in Theorem~\ref{TNPEC} provide a drastic simplification of the so-called \textit{method of moments} for probabilistic approximations, and have triggered a huge amount of applications and generalizations, involving, for example, Stein's method, Malliavin calculus, power variations of Gaussian processes, Edgeworth expansions, random matrices and universality results.
+See~\cite{NPptrf,NPsurvey}, as well as the monograph~\cite{NPbook}, for an overview of the most important developments.
+See~\cite{WWW} for a constantly updated web resource, with links to all available papers on the subject.

-In \cite{KNPS}, together with Kemp and Speicher, we proved an analogue of Part A of Theorem \ref{T:NPEC} in the framework of free probability (and free Brownian motion).
-Let $(\mathscr{A}, \varphi)$ be a free probability space and let $\{S(t) : t\geq 0\}$ be a free Brownian motion defined therein (see Section \ref{s:wigner} for details).
-As shown in \cite{bianespeicher}, one can define multiple integrals of the type $I_q^S(f)$, where $f$ is a square-integrable complex kernel (to simplify the notation, throughout the paper we shall drop the suffixes $q,S$, and write simply $I(f) = I_q^S(f)$).
-Random variables of the type $I(f)$ compose the so-called {\it Wigner chaos} associated with $S$, playing in free stochastic analysis a role analogous to that of the classical Gaussian Wiener chaos (see for instance \cite{bianespeicher}, where Wigner chaoses are used to develop a free version of the Malliavin calculus of variations).
-The following statement is the main result of \cite{KNPS}.
+In~\cite{KNPS}, together with Kemp and Speicher, we proved an analogue of part (A) of Theorem~\ref{TNPEC} in the framework of free probability (and free Brownian motion).
+Let $(\mathscr{A}, \varphi)$ be a free probability space, and let $\{S(t) \dvtx t\geq0\}$ be a free Brownian motion defined therein; see Section~\ref{swigner} for details.
+As shown in~\cite{bianespeicher}, one can define multiple integrals of the type $I_q^S(f)$, where $f$ is a square-integrable complex kernel [to simplify the notation, throughout the paper we shall drop the suffixes $q,S$, and write simply $I(f) = I_q^S(f)$].
+Random variables of the type $I(f)$ compose the so-called \textit{Wigner chaos} associated with $S$, playing in free stochastic analysis a role analogous to that of the classical Gaussian Wiener chaos; see, for instance,~\cite{bianespeicher}, where Wigner chaoses are used to develop a free version of the Malliavin calculus of variations.
+The following statement is the main result of~\cite{KNPS}.